apoorvkk/ZendeskCodeChallenge/README.md

 ## Summary
 This coding challenge required us to create a program that allows employees of a business (particularly customer support employees) to view their customer enquiries and needs via Zendesk tickets.
-This meant that the program had to communicate with the Zendesk api in order to display bulk and specific ticket details.
+This meant that the program had to communicate with the Zendesk API in order to display bulk and specific ticket details.

 ![alt text](images/home.png)